bihor/camaliga/Documentation/Updating/Index.rst

 .. important::

    You need a camaliga version below 9.2.6 to use this update script.
-Furthermore you need the extension typo3db_legacy when using TYPO3 9.
+Furthermore you need the extension typo3db_legacy when using TYPO3 9 or 10.